RamV13/scrabble/overview.md

 Each individual module was implemented **bottom-up** while the overall project was implemented **top-down** in order to allow for parallel development of modules while stubbing out dependencies.

+#### Game
+Implementing functions like add/remove player and create game were very straightfoward and simple.
+The execute function was the main challenge.
+The first step of execute was to take the tiles placed and determine the direction that the tiles were placed on (horizontal or vertical).
+When a single character is placed, the direction that the user intended to make the new word in needs to be inferred.

 #### AI
 Although we used the Scrabble AI paper listed in the citations as inspiration, not all of the algorithms described in it were implemented because it was